 Tips to enjoy

-Finally, we want to bring you some tips before your travel to Machu Picchu and, your consequent visit to Aguas Calientes:
+Finally, we want to bring you some tips before your travel to Machu Picchu and, your consequent visit to its support town:

 - Money: Carry always dollars, most markets, and little businesses accept this kind of coin.
 Regarding credit cards, don’t worry, 95 % of establishments there accept them (Visa, Mastercard, Diners Club, inter alia)